requests-cache/requests-cache/docs/user_guide/matching.md

 i18n and [content negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation) may use the `Accept-Language` header to determine which language to serve content in.

 The server will ideally also send a `Vary` header in the response, which informs caches about which request headers to match.
-By default, requests-cache respects this, so in many cases it will already do what you want without extra configuration.
+By default, requests-cache respects this: each unique combination of Vary-specified header values is cached separately, so alternating between variants (e.g., different `Accept` values for content negotiation) works correctly without extra configuration.
 Not all servers send `Vary`, however.
 ```

 Use the `match_headers` option if you want to specify which headers you want to match when `Vary`